 - Carry Bear Spray and know how to use it.
 Bear spray can be bought in the park from visitor centres, gift shops, outdoor stores, service stations or ranger stations.
 The newsletter has details on how to use it.

 - Avoid attracting bears by keeping all food, trash, scented items, coolers and cooking tools in bear-resistant-containers or your car.
 This is especially important for those camping within the park.

 - If you encounter a bear, DO NOT run.
 Bears have a natural instinct to chase.
 Instead, back away slowly.
 If it charges, stand your ground and use bear spray.
 For more information about your safety in bear country visit the Bear Safe website.

 Top Tips for Visiting Yellowstone with Kids

-So, now that you have most of your visit planned, here are some additional top tips for visiting Yellowstone with kids to help you even further.
+So, now that I’ve showed you how to plan a trip to Yellowstone, you have most of your visit planned, here are some additional top tips for visiting Yellowstone with kids to help you even further.